mikegent01/Reputation-Matrix2/README.md

 A key example of this philosophy is the handling of game data.
 Instead of large, monolithic data files, information is broken down into smaller, thematic modules.
 For instance, the detailed legal codes for different faction archetypes (`laws-data-militaristic.js`, `laws-data-democratic.js`, etc.) are kept in separate files and aggregated by a central `laws-data.js` file.
 This keeps each file focused on a single concept, improving organization and making it easier to add or modify data without affecting unrelated systems.

+## Advancing the In-Game Day

+Simulating the passage of one in-game day requires updating several interconnected systems.
+This guide provides a step-by-step process to ensure all changes are cohesive and reflected across the application.

+### 1. Update the Calendar

+The simplest and most important step is to update the world's date.

+-   **File:** `calendar.js`
+-   **Action:** Modify the `CURRENT_GAME_DATE` constant.
+Increment the `day` value by one.
+If the day exceeds the number of days in the month, reset it to 1 and increment `monthIndex`.

+    ```javascript
+    // Example: Advancing from Highsun, Day 13 to Day 14
+    const CURRENT_GAME_DATE = {
+        year: 1040,
+        monthIndex: 6, // 0-indexed for Highsun (ordinal 7)
+        day: 14 // Was 13, now 14
+    };
+    ```

+### 2. Advance the Toad Focus Tree

+The Toad Focus system is the primary driver of daily events for the Liberated Toads.

+-   **File:** `focus.js`
+-   **Action:** In the `advanceDay` function, ensure the `state.focusTreeState.day` is incremented.
+The rest of the logic in this function handles the countdown and completion of focuses.
+-   **When a Focus Finishes:** The `advanceDay` function will automatically handle moving a completed focus to the `unlocked` array.
+Your main task is to implement the narrative and mechanical consequences of its completion.
+Check the `effects` object of the completed focus in `focus-tree.js`:
+    -   **`influence`**: No manual action needed.
+The system handles this.
+    -   **`log`**: No manual action needed.
+The system handles this.
+    -   **`unlocksAbility`**: Find the toad in `state.auxiliary_party_state` (in `state.js` or via the save state in localStorage) and add the new ability object to their `abilities` array.
+You can find the ability details in `abilities.js`.
+    -   **`storyEvent`**: This is a narrative trigger.
+This should inspire a new WAHbook post, a new quest, or a change on the world map.
+For example, an event like `'regency_alliance_offer'` should lead to a new quest for the party to negotiate with the Mushroom Regency.
+    -   **`factionRep`**: Update the base reputation for the relevant party member in `state.js` under `state.players[playerKey].reputation[factionKey]`.
+    -   **`unlocksBuilding` / `unlocksUnit`**: Create a WAHbook post or a timeline event describing this new development for the Toads.

+### 3. Update the World Map & Tactical Situation

+The world is not static.
+A day's passage can mean new discoveries or shifts in military power.

+-   **File:** `map-battle-data-base.js`
+-   **Action:** Increment the `currentDay` of the `vigilance_journey` object.
+This moves the airship along its path on the Midlands map.

+-   **Files:** `map-data/*.js` (e.g., `mushroom-kingdom-pois.js`)
+-   **Action:** If a focus completion or quest event changes a location, update its `description` and potentially its `factionId`.
+For example, if the Toads complete "Fortify Position," update the description of their home base POI to reflect its new defenses.

+-   **Files:** `map-battle-data-*.js`
+-   **Action:** Consider the narrative.
+Did a battle occur?
+Should a patrol unit move?
+Update the `x` and `y` coordinates of tactical units to reflect a day's movement or the outcome of a skirmish.

+### 4. Update Quests

+A day's events will often advance existing quests or create new ones.

+-   **Files:** `quests/quests-*.js`
+-   **Action (Advancing):** Find the relevant quest and update the `status` of a `step` from `'active'` to `'completed'`.
+Then, change the next step's status from `'locked'` to `'active'`.
+Add a sentence to the new active step's `description` summarizing what happened.
+-   **Action (Creating):** If a new story beat occurs (e.g., from a Focus `storyEvent`), create a new quest object in the appropriate file.
+Use the existing quests as a template for the object structure.

+### 5. Add New WAHbook Posts

+This is the most crucial step for making the world feel alive.
+A new day should always bring new chatter.

+-   **File:** `assembly-data.js` or `assembly-intel-data.js`
+-   **Action:** Add new post objects to the top of the `WAHBOOK_POSTS` or `WAHBOOK_INTEL_POSTS` array.
+-   **Guidance:**
+    -   The `order` property determines the post's position in the feed; a higher number means a more recent post.
+Increment the highest existing order number for your new posts.
+    -   Write posts from the perspective of different characters reacting to the day's events.
+Did a focus complete?
+Have Dan post about it.
+Did a battle happen?
+Have a news agency or a faction leader comment on it.
+    -   If the post is related to an ongoing rumor, be sure to include the `rumorId`.

+    ```javascript
+    // Example of a new post object
+    {
+        id: 'new_event_post_1', // Must be a unique ID
+        order: 101, // Must be higher than the previous highest order
+        characterKey: 'dan', // The character posting
+        timestamp: '1 hour ago',
+        content: `We've finished building the new watchtower!
+Thanks to Toad Lee's training, everyone worked together perfectly.
+For the first time, our home feels a little safer.`,
+        likes: 150,
+        comments: [
+            { characterKey: 'markop', text: "Excellent work, Dan.
+A leader builds hope as well as walls." }
+        ],
+        rumorId: 'dan_training' // Optional, links to an active rumor
+    }
+    ```

+### 6. Update the Timeline

+For major, world-shaking events, add an entry to the historical record.

+-   **File:** `timeline-data.js`
+-   **Action:** If a truly significant event occurred (e.g., a major battle was won, a key character was assassinated, a city was captured), add a new event object to the `HISTORICAL_TIMELINE` array.

+    ```javascript
+    // Example of a new timeline entry
+    {
+        date: "1040 IE (1040 BF), Day 14",
+        title: "The Watchtower of Hope",
+        description: "The Liberated Toads, under the guidance of Dan and Toad Lee, completed construction of their first major defensive structure, a watchtower they named 'Hope's Rise'.",
+        icon: "icon_fortify.png",
+        category: "Social"
+    }
+    ```

+### 7. Update Relationships (If Applicable)

+If an event would logically change how two characters feel about each other, reflect it in their personal opinions.

+-   **File:** `character-relations.js`
+-   **Action:** Find the character object and update the `text` field for their opinion of another character.
+For example, if Archie recklessly endangers Dan, Markop's opinion of Archie (`markop.archie.text`) should be updated to reflect his disapproval.

+By following these steps, you ensure that the passage of time is meaningful and consistently reflected across all parts of the application.

 ## Contributing Map Data

 ### Drawing Points of Interest (POIs)